 26.)
 If you don't feel like searching for your own coupon inserts and/or cutting your own coupons, you can always purchase your Sunday paper coupons or entire inserts from a convenience service that does the work for you.
-To see some of the best, along with comparison and pricing information, visit our Coupon Clipping Services that pre-clip coupons for you and ship only the coupons that you order or entire coupon inserts to you.
+There are companies called Coupon Clipping Services that pre-clip coupons for you and ship only the coupons that you order or entire coupon inserts to you.

 27.)
 Purchase one or multiple newspapers from discounters like DiscountedNewspapers.com.
 Enter your Zip Code to see if their rates are better than what you're now paying.